 The boiler has both high and low heat options for those who like to make broiled dishes, while bakers will like its even bake feature.
 Digital controls make it easy to choose the precise temperature you want and can be wiped down should things get messy.
 Better yet, this oven self cleans in just two hours.

 While this is a great appliance, it doesn't offer convection cooking or smart technology.
 You can choose from three finishes: stainless steel, white, and black.

 Fuel: Gas | Dimensions (DxWxH): 25.4 x 23.9 x 40.5 inches | Oven Capacity: 3.3 cubic feet

 Best Budget: Frigidaire FFEW3026 30-Inch Single Electric Wall Oven

-What We Don’t Like: No convection, limited features
+What We Don’t Love: No convection, limited features

 If you have a limited budget and are looking for a quality wall oven, opt for the Frigidaire 30-Inch Single Electric Wall Oven.
 While this oven doesn’t have too many extra features, there are still a few extra conveniences.

 Those who like to bake will particularly appreciate Frigidaire’s Even Baking technology, as well as the delayed baking and timed cooking features.
 If you find you're a fan of using the broiler, this model offers variable broiler settings from 400 to 550 degrees.
 When you're all done, it’s also self-cleaning, with 2, 3, and 4-hour cycles.